psamula/family/README.md

 Once the application is running, you can access it by navigating to [localhost:8080/families](http://localhost:8080/families)

 ### Add and get family and family members
-1. Post new family and its members to the [localhost:8080/families](http://localhost:8080/families) POST endpoint
+1. Post new family and its members to the [localhost:8080/families](http://localhost:8080/families) POST endpoint using requested Json body
 2. Get the family and its members by accessing [localhost:8080/families/{familyid}](http://localhost:8080/families/{familyId}) GET endpoint

 ## Requirements